canonical/netbox/docs/plugins/development/models.md

 ### Enabling Features Individually

 If you prefer instead to enable only a subset of these features for a plugin model, NetBox provides a discrete "mix-in" class for each feature.
 You can subclass each of these individually when defining your model.
-(You will also need to inherit from Django's built-in `Model` class.)
+(Your model will also need to inherit from Django's built-in `Model` class.)

+For example, if we wanted to support only tags and export templates, we would inherit from NetBox's `ExportTemplatesMixin` and `TagsMixin` classes, and from Django's `Model` class.
+(Inheriting _all_ the available mixins is essentially the same as subclassing `NetBoxModel`.)

 ```python
 # models.py